IQSS/Zelig4-Documentation/rbuild-review.md

  2. projects.iq.harvard.edu/???
 * Notify builder/relevent recipients

+## New Features

+1. Dry-run option, that allows users to see the results of rbuild operation *without* sending notifications/
+2. None of this "touch /nfs/projects/r/rbuild/lock/...." stuff anymore.
+That's bad design.
+3. Terser log file, so that we can read what's going on rather than being bombarded with useless info

 ## Issues with Previous R-Build

 Here are some of the issues with the current version of R-build.